 Director of the Penn Band, Greer has been with the organization for 40 years, serving as Director for the past two decades.
 He did his undergraduate work at the University of Pennsylvania and leads the organization both in practice and philosophy.
 Greer graduated from the University of Pennsylvania in 1977, but in effect has never left.
 He was an active member of the band as an undergraduate (Treasurer and Drum Major), became the Assistant Director shortly after graduating, and was elevated to Director in 1994.
 In his 40 years of involvement with the Penn Band, he has overseen a program that boasts an average annual membership of 100, and those students perform at upwards of 100 events a year, which includes sporting events and official Penn events.

-Assistant Director of the Penn Band, Kushol (Penn '97 & '03) has been with the organization for 23 years.
+Assistant Director of the Penn Band, Kushol (Penn '97 & '03) has been with the organization for 25 years.
 He earned his Bachelor of Arts degree in Biochemistry & Music and his Ph.D. in Pharmacology.
-His other "cap" at Penn is as a member of the faculty at the Perelman School of Medicine.
 Kushol is an avid arranger and plays the tuba and the trombone.
-He oversees the Band's high school outreach efforts, including the annual winter honor bands and the summer camp.
+He is intimately involved in the group's day-to-day operation and oversees the group's high school outreach efforts, including band day events and the summer camp.
 In 2006, he was the lead author of Images of America: The University of Pennsylvania Band (Arcadia Publishing), which details the first 100 years of the organization's history and more recently contributed to the Songs of Penn by Bruce Montgomery (2013).
+His other "cap" at Penn is as a member of the faculty at the School of Medicine, and he is also a member of the Board of Directors of the 501(3)c Rock to the Future.
 Kushol resides in South Jersey with his wife Meryl (Penn '97 & '01) and his two children, Chloe and Deven.